alecramsay/baseline/README.md

 ## Dependencies

-The code in this repository depends on two other repositories being installed locally in the same parent directory:
+The code in this repository depends on two other repositories being installed locally and being available on the `PYTHONPATH` environment variable:

 - [pyutils](https://github.com/alecramsay/pyutils) - a set of Python utilities
 - [dccvt](https://github.com/proebsting/dccvt) - Balzer's algorithm & associated redistricting utilities